peterhudec/cljsx/README.md

 which more often than not come bundled with their own state managemet.
-The most idiomatic way to express [React] DOM trees in Clojure seems to be the [hiccups] format of nested vectors, which probably stems from the obsession with data in Clojure (as if lists were not data enough).
+The most idiomatic way to express [React] DOM trees in Clojure seems to be the [hiccups] format of nested vectors, which probably stems from the obsession with data in Clojure (list's don't seem to be data enough).

 `cljsx.core/jsx>` is the missing macro.
 It's the main workhorse of the package alongside a bunch of helpers for taming the JavaScript conversion.